 At the beach this past weekend, Erica rolled out her mat and started her series of Sun Salutations while I converted the van bed from sleep mode to sitting mode.
 I poured coffee and plated a breakfast of fruit and nuts for us both before settling in to start meditating with the sunrise.
 Within moments, the correlation between van life and river-cruising dawned upon me.

-It occurred to me recently that, in the same way that converting a small vehicle for van life was a step towards enjoying sustainable travel, the Rhine River Yoga Cruise (August 2022) is a solid step in the same direction.
+It occurred to me recently that, in the same way that converting a small vehicle for van life was a step towards enjoying sustainable travel, the Danube River Yoga Cruise (July 2024) is a solid step in the same direction.
 It provides our tribe with the opportunity to reduce its carbon footprint while covering a lot of ground.

 Like our camper van conversion, we were thinking "small", "portable", and "efficient" when we booked this river cruise yoga adventure.
 In addition to offering one of the most sustainable ways for visiting up to 5 different countries, we are helping our travel tribe save time, money, and the headaches associated with travel logistics.